mindspore-ai/docs/install/mindspore_cpu_install_docker_en.md

 ## System Environment Information Confirmation

-- Confirm that Ubuntu 18.04 is installed with the 64-bit operating system.
+- Confirm that a 64-bit Linux operating system is installed, where Ubuntu 18.04 is verified.
 - Confirm that [Docker 18.03 or later versioin](https://docs.docker.com/get-docker/) is installed.

 ## Obtaining MindSpore Image